 Hello and welcome to my website!
 My name is Brian Ang and I am an ophthalmologist and eye surgeon.
 My medical degree is from the University of Edinburgh, Scotland.
-My training and career have taken me all the way from the United Kingdom to New Zealand and finally to Melbourne, Australia.
-I now practice at the Royal Victorian Eye & Ear Hospital and Melbourne Eye Specialists, as a glaucoma specialist and cataract surgeon.
+My training and career have taken me all the way from the United Kingdom to Switzerland to New Zealand and India.
+I now practice in Melbourne at the Royal Victorian Eye & Ear Hospital, Melbourne Eye Specialists and Western Eye Specialists, as a glaucoma specialist and cataract surgeon.

 Edinburgh Castle, Scotland

 Despite the skills and experience I have gained and despite the research I have been involved in, I was not able to bring about any change to their visual prognosis.
 But I soon realized that even if I could not make their vision any better, I was helping them feel so much better just by explaining things simply and clearly, providing encouragement and clarifying any uncertainty.

 Seeing the suffering that sight loss could cause on a personal level has allowed me to approach eye diseases with a different perspective – the perspective of a concerned parent, brother or friend.
 I started asking myself:

 “If my father was diagnosed with cataracts, what would my mother want to know about this particular condition?

 And the answer is: information.
 Not just any information, but factual, correct, honest and relevant information.